-In addition to natural products and mind and body practices, there are other complementary approaches, some of which involve combinations of different techniques.
-For example, the practices of traditional healers can be considered complementary health approaches.
-So can complex medical systems, such as Ayurvedic medicine from India and traditional Chinese medicine, as well as systems such as homeopathy and naturopathy.
+In addition to natural products and mind and body practices, there are other complementary approaches, some of which involve combinations of different techniques—for example, complex medical systems such as Ayurvedic medicine and traditional Chinese medicine, as well as homeopathy and naturopathy.

 Traditional Chinese Medicine (TCM)

-Although there has been substantial research on certain specific TCM practices, such as acupuncture and tai chi, the scientific evidence on TCM as a whole is limited.
-TCM is difficult for researchers to study because it is complex and because it is based on ideas very different from those of modern Western medicine.
+There has been substantial research on certain specific TCM practices, such as acupuncture and tai chi.
+However, TCM as a whole is difficult for researchers to study because it is complex and individualized and because it is based on ideas very different from those of modern Western medicine.

 Research studies have examined Ayurvedic treatments for specific health problems.
 However, many of these studies included only a few people or did not use rigorous research methods.
 There hasn’t been enough high-quality research to show whether Ayurvedic treatments are beneficial.

 Homeopathy was developed in Germany more than 200 years ago.
-It is based on two unconventional ideas: “like cures like” --the notion that a disease can be cured by a substance that produces similar symptoms in healthy people; and “law of minimum dose” -- the notion that the lower the dose of the medication, the greater its effectiveness.
+It is based on two unconventional ideas: “like cures like” —the notion that a disease can be cured by a substance that produces similar symptoms in healthy people; and the “law of minimum dose”—the notion that the lower the dose of the medication, the greater its effectiveness.
 Homeopathic remedies are derived from substances that come from plants, minerals, or animals.
-They are often formulated as sugar pellets to be placed under the tongue.
-They may also be in other forms, such as ointments, gels, drops, creams, and tablets.
+They are often formulated as sugar pellets to be placed under the tongue; they may also be in other forms, such as ointments, gels, drops, creams, and tablets.

 Homeopathy is a controversial topic in complementary medicine research.
 A number of the key ideas of homeopathy are not consistent with fundamental concepts of chemistry and physics.
 There is little evidence to support homeopathy as an effective treatment for any specific condition.